next-time-space/markdown-to-html-server/README.md

 4. Update the `metadata.yaml` file for navigation and other meta data.
 For more information check [here](https://docs.ubuntu.com/documentation-builder/en/)
 5. Run the `build-html.sh` you should see a folder created `site-data` with all compiled html and static folder.
 6. Update `conf.yml` file with required options.
 For more information on conf.yml check [here](https://github.com/next-time-space/markdown-to-html-server#configuration).
-7. Start server using command, `java -jar markdown-to-html-server.jar`
+7. Start server using command, `java -jar markdown-to-html-server*.jar`

 ## Configuration